awsdocs/amazon-ec2-user-guide/doc_source/instance-console.md

 ## Instance Console Output<a name="instance-console-console-output"></a>

- For Linux/Unix instances, the instance console output displays the exact console output that would normally be displayed on a physical monitor attached to a computer\.
-This output is buffered because the instance produces it and then posts it to a store where the instance's owner can retrieve it\.
+For Linux/Unix, the instance console output displays the exact console output that would normally be displayed on a physical monitor attached to a computer\.
+The console output returns buffered information that was posted shortly after an instance transition state \(start, stop, reboot, and terminate\)\.
+The posted output is not continuously updated; only when it is likely to be of the most value\.

 For Windows instances, the instance console output displays the last three system event log errors\.

- The posted output is not continuously updated; only when it is likely to be of the most value\.
-This includes shortly after instance boot, after reboot, and when the instance terminates\.

 **Note**
 Only the most recent 64 KB of posted output is stored, which is available for at least 1 hour after the last posting\.